PPekKunGz/anniversary-project/README.md

 - Love confession concept by https://www.youware.com/project/8d73ndrpuw?enter_from=personal_center
 - README / LICENSE by Claude-3.5-Sonnet

+## Customization

+### How to Change Date and Message

+1. Set your special date:
+   - Open `src/app/page.tsx`
+   - Find the line `const firstDate = new Date("2025-04-11")`
+   - Change the date to your special date (format: "YYYY-MM-DD")
+   - The app will automatically calculate months and days together

+2. Customize the message:
+   - Navigate to `src/lib/message.txt`
+   - Open the file in your text editor
+   - Add your personalized message
+   - The message supports line breaks and emojis

+3. To change the loading delay:
+   - Open `src/components/modal/love-card.tsx`
+   - Find the `setTimeout` function
+   - Adjust the delay value (default is 3000ms)

+4. To customize images:
+   - Place your images in the `public` folder
+   - Update the image paths in `src/components/modal/image-slider.tsx`
+   - Supported formats: jpg, png, mp4

 ## License

 This project is open source and available for use with proper attribution to the original creators.